 5.2 Seller Security.
-If so, what are the formalities for the seller granting a security interest in receivables and related security under the laws of Canada, and for such security interest to be perfected?
+If it is customary to take back-up security, what are the formalities for the seller granting a security interest in receivables and related security under the laws of Canada, and for such security interest to be perfected?